JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 If you run the API at this point, nothing happens.

 The metrics data is not pushed to the Console directly but "buffered" in memory.
-The main reason is that any instructions (such as logging data in console) takes "time", a very small amount here, but still, we do not want to slow down our endpoint for the purpose of monitoring.
+The main reason is that any instructions (such as logging data in console) takes "time", a very small amount here, but still, we do not want to slow down our endpoint for monitoring.

 For the metrics data to be pushed to the console, we need an independent thread.
-A thread allows to divide a program in multiple running tasks: it will execute in parallel of your main code and let the API available for other requests (in the main thread).
-Similarly to having a background/hosted service (cf. RequestReviewProcessor), we need a running task in background that deals with pushing the data to the console.
+A thread allows to divide a program into multiple running tasks: it will execute in parallel of your main code and let the API available for other requests (in the main thread).
+Similarly to having a background/hosted service (cf. RequestReviewProcessor), we need a running task in the background that deals with pushing the data to the console.
 Fortunately, the code is much simpler, and we can keep it "inline".

 Below the configuration of your appMetrics service, add the following code: